zuljinzero/Joseph-Helmuth/README.md

 -Ultima Like Game

-    -Ultima Like Game is a "from scratch" (using .NET and RayLib (graphics display framework)) work in progess prototype game engine for a turn-based RPG game in the style of Ultima 1 & 2 (computer games from the 1980s).
-It runs well, but the graphics are just single color squares as place holder "art"
+    -Ultima Like Game is a "from scratch" (using .NET and RayLib (graphics display framework)) work in progess prototype -game engine for a turn-based RPG game in the style of Ultima 1 & 2 (computer games from the 1980s).
+It runs well, but -the graphics are just single color squares as place holder "art".

     -Folder includes:
+        -bin & obj folders: .Net & RayLib required files.
+        -Enemies.cs: Constructor classes that set the perameters for enemies.
+        -Equipment.cs: Constructor classes that set the perameters for equipment.
+        -Player.cs: Constructor classes that set the perameters for the player.
+        -Program.cs: The majority of the code for the game.
+Includes a solid state machine to control turn progression -and game state, and much more.